vplauzon/funk/documentation/design/README.md

 # Design

 Funk is a functional language.
-It allows to compose and transform functions in order to converge to a result.
+It allows you to compose and transform functions in order to converge to a result.

 The fundamentals of Funk are expressions and rules.
 Rules allows expressions to be transformed and converge into an answer.